nickfox/GpsTracker/servers/tk103/readme.md

 Please note that I have included 2 PDF manuals within this directory.
 The first, gps306a_b-user manual, is the actual manual that came with the device we were testing.
 The second, coban GPRS protocol, is NOT the manual for the device but it is for a very similar device.
 The reason I have included it is because it explains the gprs protocol and messages very well and is useful knowledge.

+tk103-server.php is the actual server.
+I will explain in a tutorial how it works.

+socket-client.php can be used to test the server but is not required once the server is setup and running properly.

 this is a log of 3 gps data points received from the ODB gps device we were testing.